LGBTQ clergy in Christianity: Episcopal polities

-In Germany, the Lutheran, United and Reformed churches as part of the Evangelical Church ordain openly LGBT Christian clergy.
+In Germany, the Lutheran, United and Reformed churches as part of the Evangelical Church ordain openly LGBTQ Christian clergy.
 In 2008, the North Elbian Evangelical Lutheran Church announced that Horst Gorski, who was openly gay, had been nominated as a Lutheran bishop, but he did not make election.

 In the United Kingdom, the Church of England has permitted transgender priests to serve since 2000.
 The Church of England has also allowed gay and lesbian priests in civil partnerships since 2005.
 In 2013, the church allowed bishops to enter into same-sex civil partnerships.
 In 2016, Bishop Nicholas Chamberlain, the Bishop of Grantham, was the first to announce that he is in a same-sex partnership.
 The Church in Wales has allowed priests to enter into civil partnerships since 2005.
 The Scottish Episcopal Church has ordained LGBT priests since before 2002.
 The Church of Ireland has no formal policy on civil partnerships and the first priest entered into a same-sex civil partnership in 2011.

 In South Africa, the Anglican Church of Southern Africa is among the denominations in which gay priests can be "legally ordained."
 Before 2003, the Rev. Rowan Smith came out as gay and was supported by his congregation.
 The South African church also consecrated an openly gay bishop, Bishop Mervyn Castle.

 A bishop in the Church of South India, also a part of the Anglican Communion, stated that he would ordain a transgender priest.